Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 Business: Time-to-market for new features, customer satisfaction scores.

-Step 4: Analyze the Application Portfolio
+Step 4: Analyse the Application Portfolio

 Step 5: Craft Decision Principles